SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Cattle Field technique does not extend into the ground, if you manage to dig 1 yard into the earth, such as through “Hiding Like a Mole Technique” then you may pass beneath the barrier without triggering it.

-The Area of this Jutsu cannot be increased any further even through the Enhanced Area Ability.
+The Cube of this Jutsu cannot be increased any further even through the Enhanced Area Ability.

 ### **Hiyaku Raikoui \- Chain Lightning**

 You hold out your fingers and fire a focused bolt of lightning which then, after striking the target, goes to find a new target, then another, amplifying itself each time it passes through someone's chakra circulatory system.

-Chakra: 40
+Chakra: 38
-Damage: 7d6\*1d10
+Damage: 6d8\*1d10
 Range: 50
 Speed: 12
 Seal Speed: 18

-Tags: Energy, Projectile
+Tags: Attack, Projectile, Energy

 Effects:
 This has an Accuracy bonus equal to the severity of Paralysis its target is suffering from, \+1 for every previous target it hits.
 After hitting one person it can then 'jump' to any other target within half the original range from its most recent victim, doing 10% more damage for each target previously hit.

 Anyone struck by this technique has their Paralysis status raised by 1, and its duration increased by 5 iC.
 A person can only be hit by a single use of this technique once.
 The maximum number of targets a single activation of Chain Lightnin can hit is equal to your Ninjutsu Damage Bonus.